 - Good PR doesn’t need to know Larry Ellison or Mark Zuckerberg or anyone in particular in the media, either.
 Even though such relationships can come in handy, good PR almost always “gets ink” because a good story has been well-told to the right people.

-Most of those are still pretty accurate, huh?
-Though our strategies and tactics have evolved, the fundamentals of good PR have not changed and will not change.
+Though our strategies and tactics continuously evolve, the fundamentals of good PR have not changed and will not change.